Basic Linux Commands

 Linux is a multi-user system, which means that more than one person can interact with the same system at the same time.
 Groups are used to organize and administer user accounts.
-The primary purpose of groups is to define a set of privileges such as reading, writing, or executing permission for a given resource that can be shared among the users within the group.
+The primary purpose of groups is to define a set of privileges such as reading, writing, or executing permission for a given resource shared among the users within the group.

 Creating users (

-useradd command allows you can create new users.
+command allows you can create new users.

 useradd command followed by the username:

 Once the user is created, set the user password by running the

 Removing users (

 In Linux, you can delete a user account using the

 To delete a user account named pass the user name to the

 -r (–remove) option to remove the user’s home directory and mail spool: